“Gimme, Gimme” How to Manage Your Child’s Expectations for Christmas

 Using opportunities daily to teach your values to your children can preserve the excitement of the holidays while keeping realistic expectations.
 If you consistently implement logical consequences, and your child knows you don’t approve of violent video games, they won’t be surprised when Santa doesn’t bring one.

-Consistently giving in to a child’s gimme attitude can morph into selfishness and a sense of entitlement.
+Consistently giving in to a child’s “gimme” attitude can morph into selfishness and a sense of entitlement.
 Children hear they can have anything and everything they want.
 It’s your job as a parent to clue them into reality.
-Encourage children to prioritize their wish lists.
+You can encourage them to prioritize their wish lists with the tips described below.

 When they bring you that long list, ask them to choose the top one or two things they really want.
 If Santa stops at your house, explain to younger children that Santa likes to focus on the gifts they want the most (he DOES have a lot of kids to please, after all!)